apache/druid/docs/configuration/human-readable-byte.md

 ```

 Note: in above example, both `1t` and `1T` are acceptable since it's case-insensitive.
-Also, only integers are valid as the number part: `1200g` can not be replaced by `1.2t`.
+Also, only integers are valid as the number part.
+For example, you can't replace `1200g` with `1.2t`.

 ### Supported Units
 In the world of computer, a unit like `K` is ambiguous.
 It means 1000 or 1024 in different contexts, for more information please see [Here](https://en.wikipedia.org/wiki/Binary_prefix).